ooni/ooni.org/content/about/data-policy.md

 services require the retention and disclosure of IP addresses for research purposes.
 Learn more about M-Lab's data governance through its [privacy statement](https://www.measurementlab.net/privacy/).

+As mentioned in the previous sections, we also use third-parties services to optimise our work:

+* We use the open source [Matomo analytics platform](https://matomo.org/) to analyse the users' activity on our website.
+This platform does not use cookies and we do not track any personal data.
+We host this platform ourselves and do not collect any personal data to avoid any privacy-related risks for our users.
+* On OONI Explorer, we also use Sentry to log crash reports, which helps us improve the service.
+These reports include only the information about your device which we need to address the crash reports.
+Please check [Sentry Privacy Policy](https://sentry.io/privacy/), if you are not sure you want to share any information with them, please opt-out of sharing crash reports with us in the settings of your application.

 ## OONI web services

 Accounts on OONI web services require an email address that we send a login